How An Employer Value Proposition Helps You Sell Candidates

 Step 4: Determine proof points that back you up.

 Motivating statements are great, but you need to back them up.
 Prove to candidates that your company outshines your competitors.
 Your goal is to share enough information to attract as many applicants as possible so you can screen for the perfect hire.

 Here’s how we put an EVP together for a Real Estate Sales Agent.

 Job Description: Our team of successful Real Estate Sales Agents work hard and hit six figures regularly!
 Starving for leads?
 We have a proven process for converting online leads and back office support designed to keep you selling!
 We also invest in the growth of our agents and staff by offering Leadership Development at all levels and paying all industry certifications.
 Interested?
 Apply now!

 Don’t stop at job ads!
 The proof points in your Employer Value Proposition should be woven throughout your Careers page on your website.

 And an EVP’s usefulness doesn’t stop at printed job ads!
 Our most successful clients weave the messages from their Employer Value Proposition into all of their recruiting capital including recruiting videos, like this one.

 Ready to create your own EVP?
-Here’s a template so you can create a solid EVP for every position you’re looking to advertise.
+Here’s a sample and template so you can create a solid EVP for every position you’re looking to advertise.